 /*

-This will hide the focus indicator if the element receives focus via the
+This hides the focus indicator if the element receives focus with a

-mouse, but it will still show up on keyboard focus.
+mouse, but it still shows up on keyboard focus.

 */